kdcllc/Bet.AspNetCore/src/Bet.ML.WebApi.Sample/README.md

     # delete web api
     helm delete  betapisample --purge
 ```

+## ML Model HealthCheck

+In a situation where the model is being build in the same container and the web api if the model generation fails the container should be restarted.

 ## Future work

 - To enable the functionality to accept new data point and storing them inside of SQLite or other storage.